 The City Council also approved a credit program in the stormwater rate structure for non-single-family properties.
 The credit program provides these customers with an opportunity to reduce their bill by constructing stormwater control facilities that either reduce stormwater volume or improve stormwater quality.
 Credits for non-single-family properties – such as apartments, commercial enterprises and industries – can help reduce a customer’s bill and provides a financial incentive to help manage stormwater.

 Council has provided credits for approved, on-site, structural stormwater controls that either reduce stormwater volume or improve stormwater quality.
 Examples of structural stormwater controls include bio-retention, vegetated filtration, infiltration, or media filter facilities.
 For new development or re-development projects to qualify for the credit, the installed BMP would have to exceed what is normally required as part of the development.
 All facilities would require prior approval by the City, and the maximum credit available will be 25% of the impervious surface charge.
-Details such as the credit application and approval process, an agreement to maintain and allow access for inspection, and possible annual renewal are in the stormwater rate resolution.
+General information about the credit application and approval process can be found in the stormwater rate resolution.

 More about the proposed tiers and credit program can be found in the approved stormwater rate resolution.